derek-dchu/awesome-note/java_concurrency.md

 * Implements `Runnable` interface
 * Contains a `Runnable` object
 * Follows Decorator pattern
+* `static Thread Thread.currentThread()`: returns a reference to the currently executing thread object.
+Commonly used by a Runnable object to retrive information of its executing thread.

 ### How to create and start a thread
 An application that creates an instance of Thread must provide the code that will run in that thread.